hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 * HP Helion OpenStack&#174; cloud is successfully deployed.<br>*(Starter Swift nodes are functional by default as they are part of cloud deployment.)*
 * Scale-out object-ring:1 has been deployed.
 * At least one Scale-out Proxy node has been deployed.
-* All of the rings generated **must** be preserved ,preferably at more than one location.
-Swift needs these rings to be consistent across all nodes.
+* All of the rings generated **must** be preserved, preferably at more than one location.
+Swift requires these rings to be consistent across all nodes.
 * Make a backup of the rings before any operation.

 ##Add Disks to an Account or Container Ring {#adding-swift-disks-to-a-ring}